ttanner/kryptomime/README.rst

 kryptomime
 ==========

-A package for encrypted MIME messages.
-It currently supports PGP/MIME via GPG.
-S/MIME support is planned for future releases.
+A package for signed and encrypted MIME messages.
+It currently supports PGP/MIME via GnuPG and S/MIME via OpenSSL.

 Disclaimer
 ~~~~~~~~~~